trngt/welcome/README.md

 I have ~8+ years developing scalable computational systems—from real-time mobile applications to advanced genomics frameworks.

 ## Research & Current Work
 My research interests are in applying novel machine learning to interesting problems.
 For this reason, I've enjoyed working in the genomics space, where large amounts of data abound.
-These projects require detailed focus and an understanding of complex biological systems.
-These are challenging and rewarding problems.
+These projects require organization and deep understanding of complex biological systems; these are both challenging and rewarding problems.

 Here are a few of my projects:
 - [Temporal deconvolution for cell cycle chromatin analysis](https://github.com/HarteminkLab/cell-cycle-deconv/)